Feeds:

 TOXIC CONNECTIONS

-You know the type: people who leave you thinking you’re not as smart as you thought you were; or the ones that suck all the oxygen out of the room, leaving you feeling weak and vulnerable (just as they intended); or those who knowingly create problems for you, then appear as your white knight as the only solution available while ensnaring you in an even worse problem, and these are only the obvious examples!
+You know the type: people who leave you thinking you’re not as smart as they are; or the ones that suck all the oxygen out of the room leaving you feeling weak and vulnerable (just as they intended); or those who knowingly create problems for you, then appear as your white knight as the only solution available while ensnaring you in an even worse problem.
+And these are only the obvious examples!
 The truly insidious ones are much, much worse.

-These are the ones who build you up by telling you just what you want to hear, then pulling out the mental, emotional or financial rug from under you at the worst possible moment, leaving you gasping for breath with no friend in sight and no place to hide.
-Often such personalities are very clever in subtly setting the hook, so that you cannot even point out the time when the symptoms began.
+These are the ones who build you up by telling you only what you want to hear, then pulling out the mental, emotional or financial rug from under you at the worst possible moment, leaving you gasping for breath with no friend in sight and no place to hide.
+Often such personalities are very clever in subtly setting the hook so that you cannot even point out the time when the symptoms began.

-This article is written to pass along some of what I have learned, to open others eyes as to what to avoid, and to expose such personalities for what they truly are: toxic connections.
+This syndrome is something I have termed PTCS or “post toxic-connection syndrome“- if only to remind me of what I lived through and now recognize it for what it is.
+This essay is written to open others’ eyes for what to avoid and to expose such personalities for what they truly are: toxic connections.

 THE SYMPTOMS